-The Outreach Program is one of twelve such federally funded programs in the United States that are designed to broaden accessibility of knowledge about Africa (see here for a list of other outreach programs).
+The K-16 Education Outreach Program is one of ten Title VI federally funded programs in the United States that are designed to broaden the accessibility of knowledge about Africa.
+All Africa NRCs are members of the African Studies Association Outreach Council and collaborate toward joint events and initatives.
+Our new website, www.asaoutreach.org, collates these resources so that you can find Africa-related materials and events in one place.
+Information about our yearly African Studies Association Teachers’ Workshop can be found there.
 The constituencies we serve include, but are not limited to, the following groups:

 - K-12 students and teachers